magnars/dash.el/README.md

 Return a new list of the items in `list` for which `pred` returns nil.
 Alias: `-reject`.
-This function's anaphoric counterpart `--remove`.
+This function's anaphoric counterpart is `--remove`.
 For similar operations, see also [`-keep`](#-keep-fn-list) and [`-filter`](#-filter-pred-list).

 ```el